hues-platform/energy-hub-model-generator-aimms/NOTES.md

 Change the Roof_area_constraint -> the way you determine the relevant solar technologies won't work anymore.
 You'll have to iterate differently.
 Modify Electricity_export_solar_constraint and Electricity_export_nonsolar_constraint, also the one with net metering Change your CHP_HTP_constraints 1&2, probably to iteratre through them automatically.
+Create a constraint for the input ratios
+CHP capacity constraint can just be integrated with the normal capacity constraint now.

 GenerateStorageTechnologyInitializationConstraints.m
 Modify all of the constraints in this file